-SimplicitySuite is the CRM and data backbone that powers LayerEight engagements.
-It’s a Postgres-first backend designed so your database is the system of record — external tools plug into it, not the other way around.
+SimplicitySuite is the CRM and data backbone LayerEight Solutions deploys as a product.
+We operate the platform infrastructure behind your subscription; day-to-day CRM/ops ownership can sit with your team unless you add a separate LayerEight services retainer.
+The workspace is designed as the system of record: external tools plug into it, not the other way around.

 Native commerce orders with line items, first-class booking records with lifecycle tracking, and a full affiliate module with multi-tier commissions.